AY2526S1-CS2103T-W12-1/tp/docs/UserGuide.md

    * `exit` : Exits the app.

-   * `addlocation ln\Singapore i\1`: Adds attraction with index 1 to location Singapore
+   * `addlocation ln/Singapore i/1`: Adds attraction with index 1 to location Singapore

   * 5. Refer to the [Features](#features) below for details of each command.